Legacy Tyk Headless Helm Chart

 As well as our official OSS Helm repo, you can also find it in ArtifactHub.

 tyk-headless: This chart deploys the open source Tyk Gateway.
 Tyk Gateway is a fully open source Enterprise API Gateway, supporting REST, GraphQL, TCP and gRPC protocols.
 Tyk Gateway is provided ‘Batteries-included’, with no feature lockout.
-It enables organisations and businesses around the world to protect, secure, and process APIs and well as review and audit the consumed apis.
+It enables organizations and businesses around the world to protect, secure, and process APIs and well as review and audit the consumed apis.

 — Open in Artifact Hub